awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

 1. For the settings under **Default Cache Behavior Settings**, accept the default values\.

-   For more information about cache behavior options, see [Cache Behavior Settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior)\.
+   For more information about cache behavior options, see [Cache behavior settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior)\.

 1. For the settings under **Distribution Settings**, accept the default values\.

-   For more information about distribution options, see [Distribution Settings](distribution-web-values-specify.md#DownloadDistValuesGeneral)\.
+   For more information about distribution options, see [Distribution settings](distribution-web-values-specify.md#DownloadDistValuesGeneral)\.

 1. At the bottom of the page, choose **Create Distribution**\.